-The Aesthetics of Silence: Susan Sontag on Art as a Form of Spirituality and the Paradoxical Role of Silence in Creative Culture
+The Aesthetic of Silence: Susan Sontag on Art as a Form of Spirituality and the Paradoxical Role of Silence in Creative Culture

 “The art of our time is noisy with appeals for silence.
 A coquettish, even cheerful nihilism.
 One recognizes the imperative of silence, but goes on speaking anyway.”